 Night Time Waking

-In the early weeks baby will wake 2-3 times in the night.
+In the early weeks baby will wake at least 2-3 times in the night.
 This is because baby’s stomach is small and so he needs to top up on milk in the middle of the night.
 As baby gets older and their stomachs bigger, they can go for longer stretches of sleep with no feed.

 When baby wakes it is important to remain quiet and methodic in getting them back to sleep quickly.